 While many of us have been taught to exercise extra caution crossing roads, pedestrian safety in parking lots and driveways is also a concern.
-The official Wisconsin Department of Motor Vehicle statistics around pedestrian crashes exclude those accidents that happen on private property.
+The official Wisconsin DMV (Department of Motor Vehicle) statistics around pedestrian crashes exclude those accidents that happen on private property.
 That means that parking lots and driveways where motor vehicles hit pedestrians are not counted.
-We all know how dangerous driving in a parking lot can be; it is unsurprising then that 12% of pedestrian accidents that happen there are fatal and 19% of them are severe.
+We all know how dangerous driving in a parking lot can be; it is unsurprising then that 12% of pedestrian accidents that happen there are fatal, and 19% of those accidents are severe.
 Pedestrian accident lawyers will work on your behalf wherever your pedestrian accident occurs.

 In 2016, Wisconsin saw 1,252 crashes involving pedestrians and motor vehicles.
 More than a thousand people were injured severely enough to require hospitalization.
 And injuries caused by the impact of a motor vehicle on an unprotected individual are often severe—broken bones or head and neck injuries, for example.
 Official numbers for fatalities (that exclude parking lots and driveways) were 35 in 2017; in 2018, 21 Wisconsin pedestrians have died as a result of pedestrian accidents on public roadways as of July 22, 2018.
 The pedestrian accident attorneys at Clifford & Raihala can make sure that the accident itself is your only source of trauma.